Guidelines for undergraduate, postgraduate and vocational courses

-- evidence that they are addressing sector skills gaps and shortages in curriculum design
+- Evidence that they are addressing current sector skills gaps and shortages in curriculum design

-- a focus on preparation of students for the workplace, including teamwork, professional and business skills
+- A focus on preparing students for the workplace including teamwork, professionalism and business skills

-- commitment to diversity and inclusion with regards to both recruitment and training
+- A commitment to diversity and inclusion with regards to student and staff recruitment as well as training

 All courses must: